Major in Mathematics - Secondary Education Concentration

 - Complete a criminal background check as required by the school system in which the internship is located.

-- Complete all required coursework.
+- Complete all required course work.

-The Standards were revised and approved in February 1996, May 1998, February 2000, May 2007, May 2008, April 2009, December 2011, November 2012, February 2014, October 2014, February 2015, November 2015, May 2019, and February 2020.
+The Standards were revised and approved in February 1996, May 1998, February 2000, May 2007, May 2008, April 2009, December 2011, November 2012, February 2014, October 2014, February 2015, November 2015, May 2019, February 2020, and March 2021.

 Mathematics Major Requirements